Ritvik-Sapra/DSA/Graphs/Graphs.md

-There are two types of graphs: 1) Directed and 2) Undirected
+There are two types of graphs: 1) Directed and 2) Undirected In directed graphs, we have edges going in a particular direction from one vertice (V) to another.
+In undirected graphs, we don't have any direction in edges.

 A Walk is when we get all the vertices going from one V to another V.
 A Simple Path is known as when we get all the vertices going from one V to another V but not repeating any edges in between.